ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

  - There is no special point or direction in the space itself, so any special point or direction in the motion of a particle must be determined by some initial configuration of the particle's motion with respect to the field;
  - It is an experimental fact elevated to the status of an axiom in Newton's mechanics that the position and velocity of all particles at a given  instant of time fully determine their evolution.

-By combining the above two statements one sees that at a given point in time (hence forgetting anyt knowledge of tinitialconditions a given problem must be determined by , the only directions that may all directions one can logically make use of in
+By combining the above two statements one sees that at a given point in time (hence forgetting anyt knowledge of the initialconditions a given problem must be determined by , the only directions that may all directions one can logically make use of in